tiagoprn/my_talks/kibana/presentation.md

 TODO: add a brief description to each one

-- NoSQL
+- NoSQL: a no-relational database
-- Index
+- Index: It is analogous to a "database" on the relational world.
-- Sharding
+- Sharding: Mechanism to distribute your data between nodes.

 -------------------------------------------------